Terms and Conditions of Sale

 6.3 – Invoicing

 An electronic invoice is sent after each payment.
-The Customer accepts this method of communication.
+The Client accepts this method of communication.

 6.4 – Payment Default